Action Plans and Roadmaps

 Community initiatives to ignite mindset and behaviour change

-Education of youths through incorporation of sustainability elements into national school curriculum
+Education of youths through the incorporation of sustainability elements into the national school curriculum

 6.